-Civil Enforcement Officers (CEOs) who undertake the enforcement of Public Space Protection Orders (PSPO) and parking restrictions, are each equipped with a Body Worn Video Device (BWVD), which has both video and audio recording capability.
+Civil Enforcement Officers (CEOs) who undertake the enforcement of parking restrictions, are each equipped with a Body Worn Video Device (BWVD), which has both video and audio recording capability.

 Images captured by CCTV will be kept in accordance with the council's Retention and Disposal Schedule.

 However, on occasions there may be a need to keep images for longer, for example where a crime is being investigated.

-Images can be requested by writing to: dataprotection@westmorlandandfurness.gov.uk We will only disclose images and audio to other authorised bodies who intend to use it for the purposes stated above.
+We will only disclose images and audio to other authorised bodies who intend to use it for the purposes stated above.
 Images and audio will not be released to the media for entertainment purposes or placed on the internet for public viewing.